rgolubtsov/rgolubtsov.github.io/content/dev/misc/dnsresolvd/README.md

 #### Building under Arch Linux (kernel 4.11.3-1-ARCH x86-64)

-This is quite equal to building the daemon under Ubuntu.
+This is quite equal to the process of building the daemon under Ubuntu.
 Install the necessary dependencies:

 ```
 $ sudo pacman -Syu